-|As of September 2020 Foreign staff|
+|As of Jue 2022 Foreign staff

-|Spanish, British, Russian, Italian, Nepalese, French, Lithuanian, Canadian|
+|Spanish, Russian, Italian, Nepalese, Lithuanian

 We try to promote an environment where all staff can work comfortably and support a balance between work and childcare.
 The introduction of this system also leads to the development of a diverse workforce.

 In recent years, while the number of applicants for employment in the service industry is said to be lowering, we are actively working to provide beneficial hands-on experience for college and university students to help them find future employment or enter the workforce.
 Our sister hotel, Shiba Park Hotel, also offers several days of hands-on experience for students from high schools, junior high schools and schools for the disabled.

 To improve the efficiency and productivity of operations, a check-in tablet device and a 24-hour foreign currency exchange machine have been installed.
 Also, information on the art exhibition in the hotel is now available through QR codes.
 These initiatives have reduced the amount of time guests have to wait, relieved labor shortages and reduced overtime work.
 Increasing the time to serve guests in person creates job satisfaction.